jeffstride/CSS360Template/report/report-final.md

 ## Architecture
 > Your team will create a minimum of four (4) diagrams to represent your product’s architecture.
 (Consult Sommerville chapters 5-7.)
 The diagrams should be clear and easy to interpret.
 Each diagram should include explanatory text adding context and details that may not be present or obvious in the diagram.
 If there are multiple types of lines or shapes, provide a legend to clarify what they mean(e.g. solid/dashed lines, circles vs squares).
 Each diagram should be consistent within itself.
 >
-> For each diagram you’ll provide a paragraph of explanatory text to tell the “story” of the diagram.
+> For each diagram, you’ll provide a paragraph of explanatory text to tell the “story” of the diagram.
 This is an “elevator pitch” of what you’d say to an audience if you were to do a presentation.
 This paragraph might take the place of a legend, or at least reduce what is found in the legend, particularly for a diagram where industry standards are followed without variation.
 For example, if you draw a process diagram, you don’t need to have a legend explaining what the arrows mean.
 >
 > The team should have one of each of the following diagrams:
 > 1. Use Case Diagram
 > 2. Data Flow Diagram
-> 3. Layered Architecture as a Block Diagram
+> 3. Block Diagram or Nested Block Diagram
 > 4. One of the following:
 >       * Sequence Diagram
 >       * Activity Diagram